chumpro/ArchiveCache/README.md

     python3 scripts/new_node.py node identities/YOURNAMEHERE

-Verify that everything is ok so far:
+Verify that everything is OK so far:

     python3 scripts/verify.py node

 ArchiveCache uses "messages".
 A message is compressed JSON.
-In order to send and recieve messages manually, like over e-mail, a message is encoded in base64.
+In order to send and receive messages manually, like over e-mail, a message is encoded in base64.
-There are scripts for this.

 To get message constituting a reference to your identity as base64: